6 Reasons to Celebrate Military Friends

 From the military spouse you befriended simply because she was in the right place at the right time to the friend you've known and cherished through a combined dozen PCS moves, all types of military friends play an essential role in our lives.
 These people are what make this military life extraordinary.

-Here are 6 reasons to love and appreciate those very special people we call our military friends:
+This year mark Military Spouse’s Day by remembering to love and appreciate those very special people we call our military friends.

 3. Military friends are the comic relief amidst the drama.
 Military life isn't always funny.
 But it shouldn't be all drama either.
 Sometimes you need a hearty, cleansing belly laugh just as a reminder not to take yourself so seriously all the time.
 Plus, if you're looking for an emotional release, laughing is way more fun than crying.